theohbrothers/PSModulePublisher/README.md

 #### Test files (Optional)

-The project optionally runs an entrypoint test script at the location `test/test.ps1`.
-You can add the module's main tests' steps in this file for tests to be run.
+The project optionally runs an entrypoint script for tests at the location `test/test.ps1`.
+You can add the module's main tests steps in this file for tests to be run.

 ### CI settings